vegayuana/SemanticWeb/README.md

 # SemanticWeb
 Semantics Web.
+Using Sparql and php
 Used for searching general information about countries